 FMD of cattle is classified by IETS as Category 1, that is, a disease "for which sufficient evidence has accrued to show that the risk of transmission is negligible provided that the embryos are properly handled between collection and transfer according to the IETS Manual" (Code Article 4.7.14.).
 The IETS classification is based on several reports that show that FMD virus can be removed from in vivo derived embryos by washing and that embryos from viraemic cattle did not infect recipients or calves derived from the embryos (McVicar et al 1986; Mebus and Singh 1991; OIE 2009; Singh et al 1986).
-The likelihood that in vivo derived embryos are processed properly.
+The likelihood that in vivo derived embryos from infected cattle would be contaminated with FMDV is negligible so long as embryos are processed properly.